 As I picked them, most of the fruits came free of their stems.
 In fifteen minutes I had enough haws, I figured, to make a small batch of jelly.
 I rinsed them, shook them in the strainer to separate the remaining stems, and picked out the stems before cooking the haws in enough water to cover them.

 The juice turned out a cloudy pink but clarified when I combined it with sugar.
 I added plenty of lemon juice, since the haws seemed low in acid.
 The syrup jelled quickly and firmly.

 The finished jelly looks much like quince jelly—almost as clear and bright, in fact, as red currant jelly.
-You must put your nose close to smell to catch the warm, spicy aroma, but the flavor blooms in the mouth.
+You must put your nose close to to catch the warm, spicy aroma, but the flavor blooms in the mouth.
 It reminds Robert of tropical fruit—passion fruit, he thinks, or guava.
 But I think haw jelly puts guava jelly to shame.
 In flavor, only rosehip jelly compares.

 Here’s my recipe for—

 2 cups sugar

 Drain off the haw juice through a coarse strainer, and then let it drip through a jelly bag for at least several hours or as long as overnight.
 Don’t worry if the juice looks cloudy.
 You should end up with 2¼ cups.

 In a preserving pan, combine the haw juice with the sugar and lemon juice.
 Over medium-high heat, bring the mixture to a boil, stirring.
 Raise the heat to high, and boil the syrup until it sheets from a spoon or reaches 221 degrees F. Pour the hot syrup into two sterilized half-pint jars, and add lids and rings.
 Process the jars for 5 minutes in a boiling-water bath.